badboy/mdbook-mermaid/README.md

 If you want to use only this preprocessor, install the tool.

-Simplest and quickest way to install is by [Cargo `binstall`](https://github.com/cargo-bins/cargo-binstall).
+The simplest and quickest way to install is by [Cargo `binstall`](https://github.com/cargo-bins/cargo-binstall).
 This installs the right binaries released here on GitHub (which you could also download manually).

 ```